Telegraph Road Improvements

 At the request of the Fairfax County Park Authority, the project will reconstruct the Huntley Meadows Park entrance and parking lot on South Kings Highway to provide safer access.
 Utilities to be relocated include a water main, sewer lines, gas line, and overhead utility lines.
 The existing stream crossing at Dogue Creek will also be widened with a new, prefabricated structure.

-The project will have night activity starting July 7th and lane closures will be performed as needed.
+The project has night activity and lane closures will be performed as needed.
 No complete roadway closures are planned.